 Enhancing Mental Health Training in the Districts of Malawi

-Adopting a key recommendation of the WHO mhGAP programme, this three year long community-based project was a trainer-of-trainers scheme to strengthen the mental health skills and substance misuse expertise of Malawi’s primary health care workers.
-Operating in five Districts, the project trained more than four hundred clinicians working in primary care, helping to narrow the very wide gap between the services urgently needed in Malawi and those that were available.
-The project was funded by the Scottish Government.
-The project concluded in 2016.
+Adopting a key recommendation of the WHO mhGAP programme, this three year long community-based project used a train- the-trainers model to strengthen the mental health skills and substance misuse expertise of Malawi’s primary health care workers.
+Operating in five Districts, the project trained more than five hundred clinicians working in primary care or on rotation from District Hospitals, helping to narrow the very wide gap between the services urgently needed in Malawi and those available.
+The project was funded by the Scottish Government through a Malawi Development Grant and concluded in 2016.

 2 publications were were recently published about this work: